ART COLLECTOR WORLD

 BY ArtCoWo Press © 6 - 19 - 2018

-Art Collector World Magazine was formed to report about art everywhere, not just about what famous artist sold for how much from one week to the next.
-The hot, new emerging and undiscovered artists who deserve attention as well as new art trends in the exciting and dynamic world of art, is our specialty.
+Art Collector World Magazine was formed to report about art everywhere.
+It's not just about what famous artist sold for how much, from one week to the next.
+Our specialty is the hot, new emerging and undiscovered artists who deserve attention, as well as new art trends.
 Reviewing artists at openings and even street artists yet to be discovered.
 Who's hot to collect, and who didn't fair well at the auction this year.

-Not just reporting on the major hubs of art like New York and Paris but in some not-so-famous cities and places that have a fighting chance to become the next art entities.
+We are not just reporting on the major hubs of art like New York and Paris but in some not-so-famous cities.
+Places that have a fighting chance to become the next art entities.
 From fairs to freeports, we cover the entire world in collecting art.
 From Africa to Atlanta, we want to now about emerging artists and even traditional artists that have slipped from the public's consciousness.

 Re-informing people about art on all levels, in all forms, not just paintings.
 There are at this very moment hidden art scenes that the public are not informed of, these scenes exist independently from that of the art business.
 These artists, in their active breeding grounds, create art for themselves.
 Some have never even shown their work to anybody but their own families.